 Depending on the variety, tulips (Tulipa) stand 10 to 30 inches tall.
 Flowers come in orange, yellow, red, pink, white, and purple; some are bi-colored.
 For continuous sequence of bloom, you could grow, for example:

 - Lily-Flowered (late-flowering)

-At 3 to 4 feet tall, crown imperial (Fritillaria imperialis) is the tallest spring bulbs.
+At 3 to 4 feet tall, crown imperial (Fritillaria imperialis) is the tallest spring bulb.
 But it's also the most short-lived.
-Besides orange, it flowers in yellow or reddish.
+Besides orange, it flowers in yellow or a reddish color.